-If you’re in charge of software and business service decisions for your company, or if you’re planning on starting a business on your own, you may find yourself deciding between G Suite vs. Office 365—two highly similar and competing service packages that both offer a great suite of products for businesses.
+Google Workspace vs. Microsoft 365—two highly similar and competing service packages that both offer a great suite of products for businesses.

-That said, in this article, we’re going to analyze the perks and detriments of G Suite vs. Office 365, and help you figure out which is better for your business.
+In this article, I’m going to compare Google Workspace vs. Microsoft 365, and help you figure out which is better for your business.

-The High-Level Differences Between G Suite vs. Office 365
+The High-Level Differences Between Google Workspace vs. Microsoft 365

-So what makes G Suite and Office 365 different?
+So what makes Google Workspace and Microsoft 365 different?

 Let’s dig into the details here.
-How do G Suite and Office 365 compare in terms of pricing, ease of use, and overall functionality?
+How do Google Workspace and Microsoft 365 compare in terms of pricing, ease of use, and overall functionality?

 - The Basic tier is $6 per user per month;